AngryOwlAI/AngryOwlAI/README.md

 **AngryOwl** is a place where humans use the power of AI to advance science and empower humanity.

 The owl watches.
 The owl learns.
-The owl builds — with purpose, for the good of humanity.
+The owl builds — with purpose, for the good of all mankind.

 ## Mission